-FBI got tip about Colorado shooting suspect a day before 2021 arrest
+FBI got tip about Club Q shooting suspect a day before 2021 arrest

-Authorities said the person who would later kill five at a Colorado gay nightclub was on the FBI’s radar a day before being arrested for threatening to kill family members but agents closed out the case just weeks later.
+Authorities said the person who would later kill five at a gay nightclub in Colorado Springs was on the FBI’s radar a day before being arrested for threatening to kill family members but agents closed out the case just weeks later.

 The disclosure by the FBI to The Associated Press creates a new timeline for when law enforcement was first alerted to Anderson Lee Aldrich as a potential danger.
 Previously it was thought Aldrich only became known to authorities after making the threat on June 18, 2021.